Charitize/pr-train/README.md

 ## Running PR train

 Run `git pr-train` in your working dir when you're on any branch that belongs to a PR train.
 You don't have to be on the first branch, any branch will do.
-Use `-r/--rebase` option if you'd like to rebase branches on top of each other rather than merge (note: you will have to push with `git pr-train -pf` in that case).
+Use `rebase` option if you'd like to rebase branches on top of each other rather than merge (note: you will have to push with `git pr-train push -f` in that case).

-`git pr-train -p` will merge/rebase and push your updated changes to remote `origin` (configurable via `--remote` option).
+`git pr-train` will merge/rebase and push your updated changes to remote `origin` (configurable via `--remote` option).